 Day 5: Lucca and the Italian Riviera

 Today we'll head west, stopping in the charming and prosperous town of Lucca, home town of Puccini.
 We'll take a walking tour of Lucca's elegant pedestrian streets and many Roman reminders, with free time to explore its impressive outer walls on foot or by bike.
-Later this afternoon we'll complete our drive to the Cinque Terre, the legendary string of cliff-hugging, path-connected villages teetering at the edge of the Mediterranean.
+Later this afternoon we'll complete our drive to our seaside getaway, nestled along the harbor-hugging villages of the Italian Riviera.
 You'll have plenty of free time to explore before we gather this evening for dinner at a local family restaurant.
-Sleep on the Italian Riviera (2 nights, may be split between 2 hotels).
+Sleep in or near the Cinque Terre (2 nights, may be split between two hotels).
 Train: ¼ hr.
 Bus: 4 hrs.
 Walking: moderate.

 Day 6: Exploring the Cinque Terre

 You'll take a "vacation from your vacation" today in our Mediterranean getaway.
 You may choose to hike the famous cliff side paths, taking in lots of fresh air and panoramic views between Cinque Terre villages.
 Or pick a village where you can spend your day exploring the stairways and alleyways, sunning yourself on the rocks, or sipping cappuccino or vino, and catching up on your journal at an outdoor café.
 No bus.
 Walking: light to strenuous (your choice).